Shelbourne F.C.: Women's team

+The first Shels women's side played during the 1990s, being beaten FAI Women's Cup finalists in 1997 and 1999.

 In 2015 Shelbourne Ladies took over Raheny United's senior women's team.
 This effectively saw Shelbourne Ladies replace Raheny United in the Women's National League.
 During the subsequent 2015–16 season, Shelbourne Ladies finished as runners-up in the FAI Women's Cup, the WNL Shield and the Women's National League.
 All three competitions were won by Wexford Youths.
 However Shelbourne Ladies did win the WNL Cup after defeating UCD Waves 3–2 in the final at Richmond Park on 1 May 2016.
 In 2016 Shelbourne won the double with the FAI Women's Cup success coming with the hammering of Wexford Youths 5–0 in the final at the Aviva Stadium.
 The most notable individual performance to come out of the game was undoubtedly that of Shels Leanne Kiernan, who scored a hat-trick and picked up the 'player of the match' award for her efforts.

 The team won their first league championship when they finished the shortened 2016 season in first place.
 They qualified for the 2017–18 UEFA Women's Champions League with that title.
 In March 2019 Shelbourne announced a number of steps intended to boost "equality and parity of esteem for all of our players."
 They dropped the word Ladies from the women's team's name and moved WNL home games from the AUL Complex to the main stadium at Tolka Park.
 The WNL team won the WNL and FAI Women's Cup in 2022, and the cup again in 2024.
+In 2026, the side claimed their first ever All-Island Cup defeating Galway United 2:0 in the final at Tolka Park.